chinnamsujith/customer_address_management/README.md

 Styling: CSS

 # Prerequisites
-node.js >= 20.19
+Node.js v20.19.0 or higher

 Steps to run the Web Application locally:

 # 1) Clone the repo
-Open the Terminal and clone the repo by executing below command git clone https://github.com/chinnamsujith/customer_address_management.git cd customer_address_management
+Open the Terminal and clone the repo by executing this command git clone https://github.com/chinnamsujith/customer_address_management.git cd customer_address_management

 # 2) Backend: Install & run
 cd backend
 npm install

-# Add your .env file in backend(.env file attached in the email)
+# Add the provided .env file in backend(.env file attached in the email)

 node server.js

 # Backend runs on http://localhost:5000

 # 3) Frontend: Open new terminal